aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/labelpositiontype/_index.md

 ```

 User moved the data labels.
-This is only for reading chart from template file.
+This is only for reading the chart from the template file.

 ### OUTSIDE_END {#OUTSIDE-END}
 ```